 Our primary competitors provide financing to middle-market companies and include other business development companies, commercial and investment banks, commercial financing companies and, to the extent they provide an alternative form of financing, private equity funds.
-Additionally, alternative investment vehicles, such as hedge funds, frequently invest in middle-market companies.
+Additionally, alternative investment vehicles.

+such as hedge funds, frequently invest in middle-market companies.
 As a result, competition for investment opportunities at middle-market companies can be intense.
-However, we believe that there has been a reduction in the amount of debt capital available for lending in leveraged buyout transactions since the downturn in the credit markets, which began in mid-2007.
+However, we believe that there has been a reduction in the amount of debt capital available since the downturn in the credit markets, which began in mid-2007.
 We believe this has resulted in a less competitive environment for making new investments.